vshashenko/delivery-app/README.md

 In your browser, open http://localhost:3000

-&#9432; If chatgpt queries don't work, look at the rails server output for an error message
+&#9432; If gpt queries don't work, look for an error message in the Rails server output in the terminal.